GO7-WorldTicket/docs/ota/OTA_API_Differences.md

 <a id="make-one-way-booking"></a>
 ### Make one-way booking

-Makes one-way booking for two adults in Economy class.
+Makes one-way booking for two adults in Economy class Y.

 ```json
 {